Sustainable Product Development: Building a Greener Future

 Supplier selection:

 When designing a product, it’s also important to consider the origins of the materials.
-It could be that the materials are obtained from a company that only employs recycled materials or from a company with their own sustainability initiatives.
+You could source your materials from a company that only employs recycled materials or with their own sustainability initiatives.
 Even the procurement of materials from local sources can make a significant difference!
-By opting for local materials, businesses can effectively reduce transportation expenses and, consequently, lower product’s lifetime CO2 emissions.
+By opting for local materials, you could reduce transportation expenses and, consequently, lower product’s lifetime CO2 emissions.

 Be aware of emissions costs:

 Sustainable design presents intricate challenges and compromises.
-For instance, the initial notion of reducing a product's carbon footprint by replacing virgin materials with recycled ones may seem advantageous, but the emissions from transportation could counteract any benefits if recycling facilities are situated in distant places.
-To navigate decisions like these, design teams require accurate information on the environmental impact, expenses, and potential risks linked to various materials and manufacturing choices.
-By combining thorough analysis with innovative thinking, it becomes possible to discover solutions that offer a blend of enhanced environmental sustainability, reduced expenses, and increased customer value.
+For instance, reducing a product's carbon footprint by replacing virgin materials with recycled ones may seem beneficial at first.
+However, the transportation emissions could counteract any benefits if the recycling facilities are in distant places.

 Conclusion